aws-samples/amazon-macie-finding-data-reveal/README.md

 Please create an issue if a format you'd like to see isn't on the list.
 We'll try to add it, contributions are welcome too!

-### Permissions

-The tool makes use of public API calls to S3 and Macie, so the usual IAM access control applies.
-The caller needs to have the permissions to invoke `macie:GetFindings` on the account and `s3:GetObject` on the specific object reported in the finding.

 ### Troubleshooting